osmlab/name-suggestion-index/CONTRIBUTING.md

 ### About the name-suggestion-index

-The goal of this project is to define the _most correct tags_ to assign to each common brand name.
+:bulb: The goal of this project is to define the _most correct tags_ to assign to each common brand name.
 This helps people contribute to OpenStreetMap, because they can pick "McDonald's" from a list and not need to worry about the tags being added.

+### About `config/canonical.json`

-:point_right: `config/canonical.json` is our list of brand names and tags.
+:point_right: `config/canonical.json` is our main list of the most correct brand names and tags.

 This file is created by:
 - Processing the OpenStreetMap "planet" data to extract common names -> `dist/allNames.json`
 - Filtering all the names into -> `dist/keepNames.json` and `dist/discardNames.json`
 - Merging the names we are keeping into -> `config/canonical.json` for us to decide what to do with them

-### About `config/canonical.json`

 Each entry looks like this: